 Learn about 10 of the best jobs in health care that you can land with just a two-year degree from your local community college.

 For students looking to enter the workforce with a two-year degree under their belts, the medical field is an excellent one to consider.
-Many positions within this industry can be started with an associate degree, and the number of job openings and growth potential give these hot healthcare jobs
+Many positions within this industry can be started with an associate degree, and the number of job openings and growth potential gives these healthcare jobs

 some of the best value for your higher education dollar.
 Check out these top 10 health fields you can enter after spending just two years earning your degree.